bigomics/omicsplayground-doc/dataprep/dataprep_example.rst

 --------------------------------------------------------------------------------
 Users can also prepare an input data from their own gene counts or download a relevant dataset from repositories such as `GEO <https://www.ncbi.nlm.nih.gov/geo/>`__.
-Some examples case are provided in
+Some examples are provided in the following scripts:

 * `TCGA-BRCA <https://portal.gdc.cancer.gov/projects/TCGA-BRCA>`__: ``pgx-tcga-brca.R``
 * `TCGA-PRAD <https://www.cbioportal.org/study/summary?id=prad_tcga>`__: ``pgx-tcga-prad.R``